Ratsadathirat: Birth

-All Thai and foreign chronicles say that Ratsadathirat was a son of Borommarachathirat IV, the eleventh king of the Kingdom of Ayutthaya, and that Ratsadathirat was five years of age when ascending the throne in 895 LE (2076 BE, 1533/34 CE).
+All Thai and foreign chronicles say that Ratsadathirat was a son of Borommarachathirat IV, the eleventh king of the Kingdom of Ayutthaya, and that Ratsadathirat was only five years old when he ascended the throne in 895 LE (2076 BE, 1533/34 CE).
 Ratsadathirat was possibly born in 890 LE (2071 BE, 1528/29 CE).
 Modern scholars have suggested that his mother was a daughter of a powerful noble who wanted to be related with the royal household through marriage, because the enthronement of Ratsadathirat appears to have been supported by a group of nobles, despite his minority.

 Accession to the throne and death

 In 895 LE (2076 BE, 1533/34 CE), Borommarachathirat IV died of smallpox and his son, Ratsadathirat, succeeded him as king of Ayutthaya.
 In 896 LE (2077 BE, 1534/35 CE), after Ratsadathirat had been on the throne for five months, Chairachathirat seized the throne and had Ratsadathirat executed.
-The execution was done according to the palace law, that is, by covering the young king with a red sack before striking his neck with a Sandalwood club.
+The execution was carried out according to the palace law, that is, by covering the young king with a red sack before striking his neck with a Sandalwood club.